canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 * Everybody when stocked use StackOverflow.
 It's a place to post questions and receive answers.
 * Null is still a problem in mainstream languages.
 * When things broken, we say _"It works on my machine"_.
 Then, we came up with containers.
 So we can ship developer's machines to the clients.
 * Most developers upload and share their code on GitHub.
 Oh yes!
 Git is the most popular version control system.
-There's also GitLab and BitBucket.
+There are also GitLab and BitBucket.
 * Every day, we have a short meeting called "daily meeting" as part of a ceremony called SCRUM methodology.
 Everyone call himself "Agile".
 * I'm writing this from a laptop with a 1.8GHz 4-Core processor, 16GB of memory, 500GB of hard drive and 6-hour battery life.